 There are many reasons why hiring an attorney is a good idea after a car accident.
 An attorney can help you preserve evidence that another party may intentionally or unintentionally destroy or alter.
-If you must negotiate with your insurance company, a lawyer is familiar with the tactics that insurance companies use.
+If you must negotiate with your insurance company, then a lawyer is familiar with the tactics that insurance companies use.
 This experience may help you get a better settlement.
-If you must go to court to solve your claim, an attorney can also help you build a strong case and meet court deadlines.
+If you must go to court to solve your claim, then an attorney can also help you build a strong case and meet court deadlines.
 These are tasks that may be difficult for you to handle if you are recovering from an injury.

 What damages can I seek after a car accident?

-If you suffer an injury in an auto accident, you may be able to seek damages for your associated losses.
+If you suffer an injury in an auto accident, then you may be able to seek damages for your associated losses.
 These damages include, but are not limited to: